akshay2604/ds-lib/libs/cli/CLI_DOCUMENTATION.md

     {
       type: 'input',
       name: 'componentsPath',
-      message: 'Choose a directory to place your spartan libraries',
+      message: 'Choose a directory to place your grg-ui libraries',
       initial: 'libs/ui'
     },
     // ... more prompts